On optimal cloning and incompatibility: Quantifying Incompatibility via symmetric QCMs

+The motivation for broadcasting an ensemble of eigenstates of observables comes from quantum cryptography.
+In a typical quantum key distribution (QKD) protocol, one party (Alice) encodes classical information in eigenstates of incompatible observables and the receiver (Bob) decodes by making suitable measurements at his end.
+Such a protocol is considered secure against eavesdropping, due to the fact that eigenstates corresponding to incompatible observables cannot be cloned or discriminated perfectly~\cite{gisin97}.
+However, the eavesdropper could always implement a \emph{cloning attack}, making use of a QCM to make imperfect clones of the states being sent by Alice.
+It is therefore important from a cryptographic point of view, to quantify how best a quantum cloning device can clone such ensembles of eigenstates.
+This then becomes a natural operational setting to quantify the incompatibility of the corresponding observables as well.

-\begin{definition}[Eigenstate ensemble] Given a set of $N$ observables $\cX = \{ X^1,\ldots,X^N \}$ on a $d$-dimensional Hilbert space.
-Let $\{\ket{\psi^{l}_{m}}\}$ denote the eigenbasis of observable $X^{l}$.
+Formally, we define the eigenstate ensemble $\cS$ corresponding to a set of observables $\cX$, as follows. \begin{definition}[Eigenstate ensemble] Let $\cX = \{ X^1,\ldots,X^N \}$ be a set of $N$ observables on a $d$-dimensional Hilbert space, and let $\{\ket{\psi^{l}_{m}}\}$ denote the eigenbasis of observable $X^{l}$.
 Then, the eigenstate-ensemble $\cS$ corresponding to the set $\cX$ is defined as the set of eigenstates of the observables in the set, with each eigenstate picked with equal probability.
 That is,

 with $1 \leq m \leq d$ and $1\leq l\leq N$. \end{definition}